Universum GANs: Improving GANs through contradictions: Reproducibility : Experiment setups, Network Architecture and Selected Model hyperparameters

 For the sections below we use $C_U$ and $C_{gen}$ ($\hat{C}_U$ in eq.\eqref{eq_cs_unified_loss}) to represent the loss multipliers during the universum and semi-supervised setting respectively.
 From our analysis its clear that $C_U$ value of $0.5$ yields the ideal performance for both datasets, with the model being sensitive to it's value.
 Optimal $C_{gen}$ can vary for both the datasets, but the model performance remains fairly robust to it within a range of (0.1,1.0).

-\subsubsection{SVHN data}
+\subsection{SVHN data}

 We analyze the performance of $C_U$ for SVHN discriminator accuracy, with $C_{gen}$ as 0 and $C_{gen}$ as another hyperparameter in Fig.~\ref{fig:svhn_cu} and Fig.~\ref{fig:svhn_both} respectively.
 For Fig.~\ref{fig:svhn_cu}, $C_U$ belongs to the set [5,2,1,0.5,0.2,0.1,0.01,0.001] and $C_{gen}$ is fixed at 0.
 For Fig.~\ref{fig:svhn_both}, we use a Random search on $C_U$ values [0.5,0.3,0.2,0.1] and with $C_{gen}$ values [0.5,0.3,0.2,0.1,0.05].
-Based on our analysis of the hyperparameter interaction graphs in Figs. \ref{fig:svhn_cu} and \ref{fig:svhn_both}, we fix $C_U$ and $C_{gen}$ values of 0.5 and 0.1 respectively for experiments in Table~\ref{tab:evolve}.
+Based on our analysis of the hyperparameter interaction graphs in Figs. \ref{fig:svhn_cu} and \ref{fig:svhn_both}, we fix $C_U$ and $C_{gen}$ values of 0.5 and 0.1 respectively for our results in Table~\ref{tab:evolve}.

-\subsubsection{CIFAR-10 data}
+\subsection{CIFAR-10 data}

 We analyze the performance of $C_U$ for Cifar-10 discriminator accuracy, with $C_{gen}$ as 0 and $C_{gen}$ as another hyperparameter in Fig.~\ref{fig:cif_cu} and Fig.~\ref{fig:cif_both} respectively.
 For Fig.~\ref{fig:cif_cu}, $C_U$ belongs to the set [5,2,1,0.5,0.2,0.1,0.01,0.001] and $C_{gen}$ is fixed at 0.
 For Fig.~\ref{fig:cif_both}, we use a Random search on $C_U$ values [1.0,0.75,0.5,0.3] and with $C_{gen}$ values [1.0,0.5,0.3,0.1,0.05].
-Based on our analysis of the hyperparameter interaction graphs in Figs. \ref{fig:cif_cu} and \ref{fig:cif_both}, we fix $C_U$ and $C_{gen}$ values of 0.5 and 1.0 respectively for experiments in Table~\ref{tab:evolve}.
+Based on our analysis of the hyperparameter interaction graphs in Figs. \ref{fig:cif_cu} and \ref{fig:cif_both}, we fix $C_U$ and $C_{gen}$ values of 0.5 and 1.0 respectively for our results in Table~\ref{tab:evolve}.

-\subsubsection{Network Architecture}
+\subsection{Network Architecture}

-Finally we provide the Discriminator and Generator architectures for the models we used for both the datasets SVHN and Cifar.
-These architectures are the same as used in \cite{dai2017good} and have been used for better comparisons with baseline models.
+Finally we provide the Discriminator and Generator architectures for the models we used for both the datasets SVHN and Cifar in Figs 12 - 15.
+These architectures are the same as used in \cite{dai2017good} and have been used for equivalent comparisons with baseline models.